yasinlachiny/php3/readme.md

 I should create `.platform` and put the `php.conf` in `.platform/nginx/conf.d/elasticbeanstalk/php.conf`

 # Copy .env from S3
-I want to download .env from s3. in Create Application we assign S3fullaccess role to EC2. so we can run the S3 command without a secret key or access key. so I create .ebextensions folder and  init.config file.
+I want to download .env from s3. in Create Application we assign S3fullaccess role to EC2. so I can run the S3 command without a secret key or access key. so I create .ebextensions folder and  init.config file.
 In init.config I add
 ```